Flowkey is an interactive piano lesson app available on desktop/laptop and mobile devices.

 No one likes to pay for something before knowing what they will get for their money.
 So, any good piano learning app will always offer some level of free content.

 Flowkey offers a short but helpful, “Introduction to the Piano” course.
-The introduction course is aimed at users without prior experience, and we think it’s an excellent way to start.
+The introduction course is aimed at users without prior experience, and I think it’s an excellent way to start.

 It covers topics like black key groupings, locating middle C, and right-hand playing in the C position; you’ll even learn your first right-hand melody, Beethoven’s “Ode to Joy”.